Guest article

 It's an important question.
 We Americans are wildly privileged.
 If you have traveled in India or to other developing countries, you know how rich and privileged we are.
 It's important to be mindful about situations in which our actions might derive from or be taking advantage of that privilege.

-I paid cold hard cash for this item."
+Ugly Colonialist: "I've got your spiritual trinket right here!
+I paid cold hard cash for this item." |

 We've all encountered people who decorate their homes with symbols and artifacts from cultures they know little or nothing about.
 And how many Western "teachers" have taken ancient Eastern techniques and turned them into money-making gimmicks?
 I'm thinking of expensive seminars and retreats by self-help gurus and corporate trainers who charge a mint for sharing practices passed down for centuries in India or Tibet free of charge.
 In Salt Lake City, there was a teacher who ran a "very special retreat" called the "5-5-50."
 Five days.
 Five people.
 Fifty-thousand dollars.

-I'm making a fortune off these posture classes,
+"Hey there, handsome.
+I'm making a fortune off these posture classes, wanna have some fun?" |

 In addition, the very heart of yoga will get lost if we stereotype the American yogi as a svelte, young, upper-middle class white woman doing Warrior II on the cover of Yoga Journal.
 A fascinating website, "De-Colonizing Yoga," focuses on this latter issue and on making yoga more available to people of color.
 An Atlantic Monthly essay, "Why Is Your Yoga Class So White," makes the same point.